Why scholars are diagramming neural network models: Visual encoding may relate to conceptual modelling

 To summarise our working definitions: The \textit{conceptual model} is the artefact itself, with communicative purpose, to articulate concepts and the relationships between concepts.
-Diagrams are often used for this purpose, and have been found to aid learning and reasoning \citep{ma2020domain}.
-In our usage, a \textit{mental model} is the way an author is thinking of the system when creating that conceptual diagram for use in scholarly publication.
+Diagrams are often used for this purpose, as an artefact representing the creator's conceptual model, and have been found to aid learning and reasoning \citep{ma2020domain}.
+Note that this definition fits with Extended Mind Theory, where the artefact is viewed as embodied cognition \citep{rowlands2010new}.
+In our usage, a \textit{mental model} is the way an author is thinking of the model when creating that conceptual diagram for use in scholarly publication.
 We draw on psychological mental model research, itself utilising a more rigorous definition, in order to assist in the classification of conceptual diagrams, because the fit appears natural.
 We explore potential consequences if this is aligned.
 However, we do not suggest a deep claim about mental operation or cognition, which would require an empirical study.